andreitognolo/raidenjpa/README.md

 Raiden JPA
 =========

-A implementation of JPA subset specification which main goal is be really fast in development environments.
+An implementation of JPA subset specification which main goal is be really fast in development environments.

 Is it ready to use?
 =========